rzvpoi/goflow2/README.md

 The `format` directory offers various utilities to format a message.
 It calls specific functions to marshal as JSON or text for instance.

 The `transport` provides different way of processing the message.
-Either sending it via Kafka or send it to a file (or stdout).
+Either sending it via Kafka, send it to a file (or stdout) or to a TCP server.

 GoFlow2 is a wrapper of all the functions and chains them.